How are school districts funded?

-Interest Earnings - The District invests its construction funds and debt service funds.
+Interest Earnings - The District invests its construction funds (bond proceeds) and debt service funds.
 Interest earned on these funds is deposited into the debt service fund to help manage the tax rate.

 Bond sales are structured to cover cash needs for a twelve-month period and to repay principal at a rate to match the useful lives of the assets included in the sale.
 The larger the cash need, the larger the sale and the interest expense incurred.
 Likewise, if interest rates rise, interest expense will also increase.
 Either of these will increase pressure on the tax rate.
 Current projections incorporate interest rates increasing.

 The tax rate remained stable from 2007-08 to 2014-15.
 In 2015-16 the District was able to lower the tax rate by $0.01 (1 cent).
-The District was able to lower the tax rate another $0.073 (7.3 cents).
-It is expected that the total tax rate will decline again in 2020-21.
+The District was able to lower the tax rate another $0.128 (12.8 cents) over the last two years.
 Actual growth or increase in a household's school taxes would have resulted from increased property values.
 Property values are not determined by the school district, but are determined by the county appraisal districts in which the property is located.
 Katy ISD is located in Waller, Fort Bend and Harris counties.